Cricket: Records tumble as Black Caps implode on day three v Pakistan

 Immediately after lunch, BJ Watling found himself back in the pavilion, after a disastrous run-out.
 Channelling Pakistan's comedic stylings between the wickets, he had a major mix-up with Williamson when attempting what should have been a straightforward single, and was caught well short of his crease.

-Colin de Grandhomme's wretched run with the bat then continued, trapped lbw for a fourth-ball duck, and none of the bowlers provided any resistance as, one by one, Shah sent them packing.
+Colin de Grandhomme's wretched run with the bat then continued, trapped lbw for a fourth-ball duck, and none of the bowlers provided any resistance was, one by one, Shah sent them packing.

 Williamson, who looked like he was playing at a different ground, was the only player to look at ease when facing Shah, but was left hopelessly stranded, finishing unbeaten on 28.
 He passed Martin Crowe for fourth on New Zealand's all-time test run scoring list, but it all seemed irrelevant, in the midst of the chaos surrounding him.